 - Preheat oven 375 degrees.

-- Slice flank steak through all the way down, being careful not to separate the pieces.
+- Slice flank steak lengthwise all the way down, being careful not to separate the pieces.
 It doesn't have to be pretty- you are going to tie it up anyway!

 - Lay flank steak on a flat surface.
 Season with salt and pepper.